tigerlilyobservatory/orchidarium/README.md

 Here's a [public Amazon list](https://www.amazon.com/hz/wishlist/ls/1ARZ5WK7A2QLO?ref_=wl_share) with most of the hardware I used to get this orchidarium off the ground.

+## How it works by example

+See the below screenshots from the Grafana dashboard.

 ## Local development

 ### Setup